Lake Nakuru National Park

 Wildlife

 In collaboration with the Rhino Rescue Charitable Appeal Trust, the Kenyan government established the first rhino sanctuary here in 1987.
-When the sanctuary was officially opened, 17 rhinos from a private ranch in Solio joined the 2 rhinos already in the park, and later 11 more rhinos were added to the sanctuary.
-Since the rhinos require water on a daily basis, the lake is an ideal habitat for the rhinos.
-There are currently 150 rhinos living in Lake Nakuru National Park, 80% of which are white rhino and 20% black rhino.
-It is especially easy to spot the white rhino at the edge of the lake – a unique sight.
+When the sanctuary was officially opened, 17 rhinos from a private ranch in Solio joined the two rhinos already in the park, and later eleven more rhinos were added to the sanctuary.
+There are currently 150 rhinos living in Lake Nakuru National Park, 80% of which are white rhinos with a wide upper lip and 20% are black rhinos with a hooked lip.
+It’s especially easy to spot the white rhino at the edge of the lake – a unique sight.

 • Rhino